ajdlinux/syzkaller/docs/linux/setup_ubuntu-host_qemu-vm_x86-64-kernel.md

 sudo apt-get install debootstrap
 ```

-To create a Debian Stretch Linux image with the minimal set of required packages do:
+To create a Debian Buster Linux image with the minimal set of required packages do:

 ```
 cd $IMAGE/